 TED Global was held in Arusha Tanzania recently.
 BRCK had the privilege of running two UX workshops there, which was an exciting opportunity to interact with some of the greatest minds in the world.
 This is arguably the most inspiring group of thinkers and doers that gather in one place for the sole purpose of sharing, inspiring, and learning from each other.

 We were no different.
-We went in ready share, learn and be inspired by these great minds.
+We went in ready share, learn, and be inspired by these great minds.

-How can we use access to the internet to help young people find jobs, in a context of a poor/expensive connectivity infrastructure and limited formal exposure?
+How can we use access to the internet to help young people find jobs in a context of a poor/expensive connectivity infrastructure and limited formal exposure?

 HERE ARE SOME SOBERING NUMBERS

-There is over 3 billion people in the world who cannot afford adequate access to the internet.
+There are over 3 billion people in the world who cannot afford adequate access to the internet.
 800 million of these people are in Africa.
-If you zoom in closer home, Kenya has a population of approximately 45 million people.
+If you zoom in closer to home, Kenya has a population of approximately 45 million people.
 Of these, only 10 million can afford the internet.
 That leaves 35 million people without adequate access to the internet!
 This excludes them from massive opportunities across the spectrum of what we nonchalantly enjoy with our suburban connectivity.

 HOW DO PEOPLE ACCESS AND ENJOY BRCK CONNECTIVITY?